Intelligent Protection International Limited - Providing over a decade of security and protection for our global clients!

-Additionally, join forums or groups on social networks where job ads are often posted, and take part in security events to connect with people on the ‘Circuit’.
+Additionally, join forums (Close Protection World) or groups on social networks where job ads are often posted, and take part in security events to connect with people on the ‘Circuit’.
 Having your full CV on the likes of LinkedIn is very important as this also allows you to engage directly with recruiters and firms within the industry.

 Once you are qualified, you can apply for a Bodyguard position with Intelligent Protection International Limited.
 We are regularly posting new exciting job opportunities online on our Bodyguard Jobs page.